seanharrington256/getula_genomes/README.md

 Rscript plot_pixy_cmd.R /project/getpop/pixy_out100 /project/getpop/pixy_plots
 ```

+## may want to re-run variant calling, etc. with MVZ with huge num reads subsampled
+- filter to biallelic only in filtering? thought I had this done, but LEA finds SNPs with a single state

 - need to tabix each file before pixy: format is: tabix <vcf_file> # samtools needs to be loaded up